 In 1970, as an exchange student in the USA, Martin Meili took part on the first Earth Day and was already confronted with the problems of climate change and the "point of no return".
 With his commitment to Clima Now, he wants to ensure that suitable solutions are finally promoted, and proper measures are taken.

-Our strategic partners help us to successfully realize Clima Now projects.
-Winners of the Spotlight can benefit from their know-how and network to turn their ideas into success.
+Our strategic partners help to successfully realize the Spotlight art projects.
+The winners can access this know-how and network and thus realize their project with their support.

 One Planet Lab

 One Planet Lab designs and shows paths to the world of tomorrow.
 Towards a future in which we only consume as many resources as our planet can provide.
 To go this path, people find support at One Planet Lab.
 Through knowledge and networking, pioneers are helped to implement and develop projects.

 The Impact Hub Zurich is part of a global innovation network for social entrepreneurs, working towards the achievement of the UN Sustainable Development Goals (SDGs) through co-working spaces, events, community and support programs.